Lozenge Tilings of a Hexagon and q-Racah Ensembles: Introduction

-for all $k \in \mathbb N$.
-Note that if $w$ has finite support then \eqref{eq:finitemoments} is redundant, but in case of infinite support it ensures that all moments of $w$ exists and, in particular, \eqref{eq:qOPE} can be normalized to a probability measure.
-Also, if $w$ has finite support we need at least $n$ points in that support in order for \eqref{eq:qOPE} to be a well-defined probability measure.
-We will also study time dependent extensions of \eqref{eq:qOPE}.

-In case $\nu(y)=y$ then \eqref{eq:qOPE} is the discrete orthogonal polynomial ensemble \cite{könig} associated to $\nu$.
-Such ensembles appear naturally in various contexts and their name is explained by the fact that various quantities, such as the correlation functions, can be expressed in terms of the orthogonal polynomials with respect to the weight $w$.
-One important source for orthogonal polynomial ensembles come from random tilings of planar domains.
+Random tilings of planar domains form a rich class of models that have been studied intensively in the past decades.
+Different techniques have been developed to study their asymptotic behavior when the domain grows large (or the mesh becomes small).
+We refer to \cite{Vadim} for a recent treatise on the subject with many references.
+In certain special examples, remarkable connections with orthogonal polynomials have been found.
 For example, the correlation function for uniformly distributed lozenge tilings of the hexagon can be expressed in terms of Hahn polynomials \cite{GorinHex,JohHex}.
-Uniformly distributed lozenge tilings of the Aztec diamond are related to Krawtchouck polynomials \cite{JohAztec}.
+Uniformly distributed lozenge tilings of the Aztec diamond are related to Krawtchouk polynomials \cite{JohAztec}.
 This connection bridges important models from statistical mechanics to classical objects of analysis.
 It also sets the stage for proving universality conjectures for these stochastic models, as these typically boil down to an asymptotic analysis (as the degree tends to infinity) for the orthogonal polynomials and their properties.
-An example that is important for this paper, is the method developed in \cite{breuer2017central,duits2018global} for proving Gaussian Free Field fluctuations via the recurrence coefficients of the polynomials.
-The purpose of this writing is to extend this approach to the more general form \eqref{eq:qOPE}.
-The running example will be the model introduced in \cite{borodin2010q} related to $q$-Racah polynomials, which we will first discuss.
+An important example for this paper is the method developed in \cite{breuer2017central,duits2018global} for proving Gaussian Free Field fluctuations via the recurrence coefficients of the polynomials.
+The purpose of this writing is to extend this approach to more general classes of models that include $q$-orthogonal polynomials.
+The running example will be the probability measure on lozenge tilings of the hexagon introduced in \cite{borodin2010q} related to $q$-Racah polynomials, which we will first discuss.